python/devguide/triage/labels.rst

 ======================

 The following labels only apply to PRs.
-They are either set automatically by bots, or applied by humans to trigger specific bot behaviors.
+They are either set automatically by bots, or added by humans to trigger specific bot behaviors.

 * :gh-label:`DO-NOT-MERGE`: for PRs that shouldn't be merged in their current state.
 It also prevents ``miss-islington`` from being able to automatically